 A CHILD CELEBRITY IN THE MAKING?

-Because Kensie Van Hook has the option to continue in the theater or movie business, she is aware of the dangers of Hollywood that are caused from a childhood in the spotlight like famous child actors Lindsay Lohan, Amanda Bynes and Britney Spears.
-She has had many conversations with her parents regarding the “what if’s” of the dangers of Hollywood if she decides to pursue that business, she said.
+Because Kensie Van Hook has the option to continue in the theater or movie business, she is aware of the pitfalls of the Hollywood industry, especially how it has affected the careers of former child celebrities Lindsay Lohan, Amanda Bynes and Britney Spears.

 Kensie Van Hook does acknowledge the moments of pride in her accomplishments and while it is good to be proud of them, her mother was always there to remind her that these accomplishments are a gift from God.

-“If I get worried about a performance [there] really just has to be a focus [that] there’s only an audience of one, and it’s not for my glory but just to glorify God and what He’s given me.”
+“If I get worried about a performance, [there] really just has to be a focus [that] there’s only an audience of one, and it’s not for my glory but just to glorify God and what He’s given me,” she said.

 Many of her friends also involved in acting agree that she and her older brother, senior Caleb Van Hook, have what it takes to go far in the Hollywood or Broadway industry.

-“I’m overly joyous [for him]; I know that he also wants to live in New York for a cool minute [and] I know that New York would open many doors for him, specifically for Broadway, that will expand as he continues to grow and evolve into what he has passion for,” said senior Sammy Valenzuela, who met Caleb Van Hook when they were both juniors at the Fellowship for Christian Athletes club.
+“I’m overly joyous [for him]; I know that he also wants to live in New York for a cool minute, [and] I know that New York would open many doors for him, specifically for Broadway, that will expand as he continues to grow and evolve into what he has passion for,” said senior Sammy Valenzuela, who met Caleb Van Hook when they were juniors at the Fellowship for Christian Athletes club on campus.

-In fact, her theater teacher, Christian Penuelas, said he views the Van Hooks as triple threats because few can sing, dance and act.
+In fact, theater teacher Christian Penuelas said he views the Van Hooks as triple threats because few can sing, dance and act.

 In terms of dancing, the two siblings are also enrolled in dance instructor Leiana Volen’s Dance 3 class in third period.